 This year was a tremendous success.
 We reached thousands of people through our events including brand new End AIDS Conference.
 With over 65 workshops and over 1500 people in attendance, the conference was our biggest and most ambitious AEM project yet.

 We would like to thank our Honorary Chairperson Cherri Gregg and our AEM Co-Chairs Bishop Dwayne Royster and Ann Ricksecker for their guidance and assistance.

 Stay tuned for a more detailed recap of the month and visit our Facebook page for exclusive photos.

 Karam Mounzer, MD

 Dr. Mounzer identified two major gaps in the care of patients with HIV/hepatitis C (HCV) co-infection, and the complexity of multidrug-resistant HIV treatment.
 He is involved with many clinical trials focusing on drug development and better understanding of HIV immunopathogenesis with the Wistar Institute.
-He is involved in teaching and mentoring fellows, residents and students.
+He is involved in teaching and mentoring.

 Dr. Cruz is a board certified pediatrician who serves as the Medical Director for our Pediatrics and Adolescent Health Center.
 He has presented and/or published in the fields of community violence and domestic violence prevention, quality improvement, behavioral health, curriculum development and mentorship.
 In 2019 he received the Greater Philadelphia Social Innovation Award for Innovations in Healthcare.